turtle-masters/p7-prototype/README.md

-# p7-prototype
+# Umqombothi
-*The following is a guide on how to set up our prototype.
+*The following is a guide on how to set up our prototype game "Umqombothi".
 If you have any questions regarding anything in this document, please reach out to us as soon as possible!*

 ## Prerequisites